-Capital Nomura Securities Public Company Limited ("CNS" or "the Company") is the broker member No.14 of the Stock Exchange of Thailand ("the SET") and the member of Thailand Futures Exchange ("TFEX").
+The Company conducts the securities business and is the broker member No.14 of the Stock Exchange of Thailand ("the SET") and the member of Thailand Futures Exchange ("TFEX").

-CNS engages in the securities business, mainly in securities brokerage business, derivatives brokerage business, financial advisory business, underwriting business, fixed income trading business, securities borrowing and lending business and selling agent business.
+The Company engages in the securities business, mainly in securities brokerage business including Fractional Depositary Receipts (DRx), derivatives brokerage business, financial advisory business, underwriting business, fixed income trading business, securities borrowing and lending business, and selling agent business.

-CNS's Vision and Mission
+The Company's Vision and Mission

-CNS has adopted Nomura Group Corporate Philosophy for the Company's business.
+The Company has adopted Nomura Group Corporate Philosophy for the Company's business.